JeanSuw/My-GitHub-Library/README.md

 ```bash
 node index.js
 ```
 Next it will start with asking your project name.
 You just have to type in and press enter to move on to the next question.
-This also applies to most of the questions
+This also applies to most of the questions.

 ![screenshotOfTerminal](./image/TerminalExample.png)